 - 1 cup confectioners' sugar

-- In the bowl of a standup mixer attached with a paddle add the oil, chocolate and sugar.
+- In the bowl of a standup mixer attached to a paddle add the oil, chocolate, and sugar.
 Mix well.

 - Add eggs one at a time until well mixed.
 Add vanilla.

-- Wrap well in plastic wrap still in the bowl if desired for at least 2 hours or overnight.
+- Wrap well in plastic wrap still in the bowl if desired for at least 2 hours or overnight in the refrigerator.

 - Preheat oven to 350F.
 Scoop out dough about 1 Tbsp. at a time and roll into a ball and then into confectioners' sugar.